 The preferred tenderer submitted a price of \$362,500 but did not offer a trade-in for the City's current vehicle.
-In last year's budget and tender, Engineering Operations sold a side arm rubbish truck at Pickles Auction.
+In last year's budget and tender, the City's Engineering Operations sold a side arm rubbish truck at auction for around \$30,000.
+Therefore the sale of the City's existing side loading automatic bin lifter refuse truck will be undertaken in accordance with Section 3.58 of the Local Government Act 1995.

 Following the assessment, further clarification was sought as both Daimler and AV Trucks did not submit information in the tender regarding 'life cycle costs'.
 The Tender Evaluation Panel assessed both submissions and the subsequent scores were updated to reflect the information provided.
-A.V.
-Trucks did not submit a delivery date in the tender but they did state a five month delivery date on placement of an order.
-This score was also included in the weighting criteria above.
+AV Trucks did not submit a delivery date in the tender but they did state a five month delivery date on placement of an order.
+This score was also revised in the weighting criteria above.

-The submissions by all the Tenderers, were all very competitive.
-All submissions assessed could provide the required level of service requested in the tender however following a detailed assessment it was considered that the Truck Centre's submission (Volvo chassis with a Bucher Municipal compactor) provided the best value for money.
+The submissions by all the Tenderers, were very competitive and all tenderers could provide the required level of service requested, however following a detailed assessment it was considered that the Truck Centre's submission (Volvo chassis with a Bucher Municipal compactor) provided the best value for money.

-The Volvo was the most compliant with tender specifications and will provide a "Euro 6" vehicle which is more environmentally friendly with the least gas emissions.
-The other vehicles were of a "Euro 5" standard.
+The Truck Centre's submission was the most compliant with tender specifications and they will provide a "Euro 6" vehicle which is more environmentally friendly with the least gas emissions.

-The City currently has two Volvo's in the Waste Operations section which have performed exceptionally well with regards to providing the best reliability, service provision and at a very low Life Cycle cost.
+The City currently has two Volvo's in its waste fleet and they have both performed exceptionally well with regards to providing the best reliability, service provision and at a very low Life Cycle cost.

-The proposed Bucher Municipal side arm compactor unit also complied with all parts of the tender specification and the Tender Evaluation Panel considered that this combination in terms of operation and servicing would provide the best value for money to the City.

-It must also be noted that the City's existing fleet are Bucher compactor units for disposal of domestic waste within the city providing good response times for repairs on site.
+The proposed Bucher Municipal side arm compactor unit also complied with all parts of the tender specification and the evaluation panel considered that the combination of a Volvo chassis with a Bucher Municipal compactor, in terms of operation and servicing, would provide the best value for money to the City.
+The City's existing waste fleet comprises Bucher compactor units providing good response times for repairs on site.